-Have you ever wondered what credit score everyone starts with?
-You might be surprised to learn that it takes over six months just to get to square one!
+Have you ever wondered what credit score everyone starts at?
+You might be surprised that it takes over six months to get to square one!

-Nobody is born with a consumer report.
-Reaching your eighteenth birthday does not automatically set the wheels in motion at the bureaus.
+We all begin without a credit history, and reaching your 18th birthday does not automatically set the wheels in motion at the consumer reporting agencies.

-- One or more accounts open for 6 months
+- One or more accounts open for six months

-- At least one account updated in last 6 months
+- At least one account updated in the last six months

 - The file does not flag the account holder as deceased